lightkun10/aa-ruby-projects/README.md

-# aa-ruby-projects
-This repository contains the files I worked on for the App Academy Open.
+This repository contains project and homework files I worked on for the App Academy Open.

 ### Section 1  - Enumerables and Debugging
 * Enumerables exercises